metacpan/metacpan-cpan-extracted/distros/C/CtrlO-Crypt-XkcdPassword/README.md

     While [Crypt::Diceware](https://metacpan.org/pod/Crypt%3A%3ADiceware) has good entropy, we did not like its word lists.
-Of course we could have just provided a word list better suited to our needs, but we wanted it to be very easy to generate xkcd-Style passwords
+Of course we could have just provided a word list better suited to our needs, but we wanted it to be very easy to generate xkcd-style passwords.

 - Easy API

     `my $pwd = CtrlO::Crypt::XkcdPassword->new->xkcd` returns 4 words
     starting with an uppercase letter as a string, which is our main use case.
-But the API also allows for more or less words, or even some digits.
+Nevertheless, the API also allows for more or fewer words, or even some digits.

 - Fork save
 - [https://xkcd.com/927/](https://xkcd.com/927/)